TedHusted/awake/awake.md/awake.md

 Noah grins over the virtual call.
 The background scene shows the siblings seated on a comfy couch next to a coffee table.
 In real life, the siblings were each slumped in gaming chairs wearing white visors.

 “Yes, Liam is cute.
-But I’m trying to date women now, you know, like you do, little sib.”
+But I’m trying to date a double-x now, you know, like you do, little sib.”

 “Date one?
-I married a girl. — So, it’s your turn now, big sib?
+I married a woman. — So, it’s your turn now, big sib?
 You were a three on the Kinsey Scale, and now you are supposedly reformed.”

 “I don’t know if being a Kinsey three, or a six, is delinquent.
 Or just different.”